 COMMUNITY PARTNERSHIPS AND PROGRAMS

 A key part of the College’s Entrepreneur Initiative is support of student businesses through business incubators.
-The college provides two student incubators; one at the Urban Center in downtown Mansfield and the other at the Kehoe Center in Shelby.
-Both incubators provide students with quality office and work space as well as advisory services and grant funding.
+The college provides student incubators t the Kehoe Center in Shelby.
+The incubators provide students with quality office and work space as well as advisory services and grant funding.

-Combined with the College’s entrepreneur curriculum, the Entrepreneur Club, and key linkages to the Small Business Development Center (SBDC) and to Braintree Business Development Center, the business incubators enable student entrepreneurs to pursue their goals of launching their own businesses.
-Interested students should contact the Assistant Dean of Business, Industry and Technology at 419-755-4572.
+Combined with the College’s entrepreneur curriculum and key linkages to the Small Business Development Center (SBDC) and to Braintree Business Development Center, the business incubators enable student entrepreneurs to pursue their goals of launching their own businesses.
+Interested students should contact the Assistant Dean of Business, Industry and Technology at 419-755-4817.

 Through a partnership with Motorcycle Ohio, North Central State College hosts a three-day basic rider courses (BRC) for new riders and a one-day returning rider course (RRC) for the rider with more experience.
 The courses run weekly March through November at a cost of $50.

 This course is required by the State of Ohio for riders between the ages of 15½ and 17.
 Students must have a valid temporary motorcycle learner’s permit (TIPIC) or valid motorcycle endorsement.
 Motorcycles and helmets will be provided and no experience is needed.
 Upon successful completion of the knowledge and skills tests within the course, students will earn a BMV skill test waiver for a motorcycle endorsement.

 For more information, visit the Motorcycle Training link of the College website at http://www.ncstatecollege.edu/cms/ academics/degrees/certificate-programs/motorcycle-training.